Charter College Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Charter College, approximately 87% of students took out student loans averaging $10,113 a year.
-That adds up to $40,452 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Charter College, approximately 84% of students took out student loans averaging $9,433 a year.
+That adds up to $37,732 over four years for those students.

-How Much Money Do Charter College Graduates Make?students who graduate from Charter College with a bachelor's degree go on to jobs where they make an average salary of $39,800 in their early years.
-This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
-However, certain majors may produce higher-paying graduates.
+How Much Money Do Charter College Graduates Make?students who graduate with a bachelor's degree from Charter College make about $39,800 a year during their first few years of employment after graduation.
+This is right on par with the average college graduate's salary of $39,802 per year.
+Also, graduates in your major field may make more.

 Location of Charter College